Emergency meningococcal disease vaccine announcement bittersweet for grieving mother

 However, Albert said she was pleased something was being done about the disease which had already impacted many this year.

-"I'm actually quite overwhelmed and wrapped that families out there get to have that protection for their family," she said.
+"I'm actually quite overwhelmed and rapt that families out there get to have that protection for their family," she said.

 "Not everybody agrees with vaccines but in regards to this new strain out there, I feel like people need to think seriously and seek medical help.